-A big part of the services we offer here at webFEAT Complete is Google AdWords management.
-If you’re not yet familiar, first check out our site, where we explain why your small business should absolutely be using Google AdWords.
+A big part of the services we offer here at webFEAT Complete is Google Ads (formerly AdWords) management.
+If you’re not yet familiar, first check out our site, where we explain why your small business should absolutely be using Google Ads.

-Google has announced this week a few updates to how AdWords works, and we thought we’d use this week to fill you in:
+Google has announced this week a few updates to how Google Ads works, and we thought we’d use this week to fill you in:

 Tracking which links searchers have used to make their way to your website has never been a problem for Google.
 Google Analytics — the search engine’s robust measuring and reporting module — has been able to do this since basically its beginning.

-Google AdWords has a tool for that, now, too: website call conversions.
+Google has a tool for that, now, too: website call conversions.

 It works by combining a Google forwarding number — a customized, tracked toll-free number (Google also offers free set-up) that redirects to your active storefront extension — with a snippet of code written into your website’s HTML that will note when a phone call is made to the forwarding number after a particular Google ad garners a click-thru for your website.
 The subsequent report will indicate which keywords and ads lead to sessions that result in a phone call.